-Gargantuan looked down puzzled, his brow furrowed and his mouthed his thoughts before rolling his eyes and groaning.
+Gargantuan looked down, puzzled, his brow furrowed, and he mouthed his thoughts before rolling his eyes and groaning.

-“I will never understand you lot.
+“I will never understand you a lot.
 Too smart for me.”

 “Then why bother asking?
 Why waste my time with answers if you are not going to understand them?”